chinibi/wc-step-by-step-ordering-free/readme.txt

 The Step-By-Step Ordering System For WooCommerce helps keep your customers from getting "lost in space" while shopping.
 It’s perfect for nearly any industry that relies on cross-promoted products, packaged products or grouped products.
 Industries that thrive off of Step-By-Step include restaurants, caterers, wedding planners, florists, seminar and workshop leaders, marketers, promoters, trainers, consultants, life/business coaches, healers, health care professionals, wholesalers, retailers, and more!

 Create tailored packages and Step-By-Step shopping categories.
 Working with the WooCommerce system in conjunction with Step-By-Step offers your customers a great shopping experience, while offering you the confidence you’re looking for in an e-commerce system.
-It's easy to set up and there are endless possibilities and configurations you can set up for your online shoppers!
+It's easy to set up and there are endless possibilities and configurations you can create for your online shoppers!

 = Getting Started =

-Start by downloading the Step-By-Step (SBS) Ordering Light Version.  it offers many useful tools to enhance your current WooCommerce site experience.
+Start by downloading the Step-By-Step (SBS) Ordering Light Version.
+It offers many useful tools to enhance your current WooCommerce site experience.
 If you want to extend the shopper even more perks, we offer a Premium License which expands the SBS system features.

 = Features of Step-By-Step System for Woo Commerce =